barthy-koeln/beautify-specify/README.md

 A simple wrapper to add some color and information to the phpunit/specify **bash** output.

+Note: This is kiiind of hackaround.
+But it works.

 ## Output

 ![Image of BeautifySpecify Output](./BeautifySpecify.png)